centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Host

-This event is emitted by Centreon Engine to declare a host configuration.
+This event is emitted every time a change is made to the configuration of a host and the configuration is deployed.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">